jlehrer1/deepSfM/README.md

-# deepSfM
+# deepSfM-RL
-Library for 3d reconstruction (structure from motion) from sets of 2d images or videos using deep learning based feature extraction + matching and triangulation + bundle adjustment via COLMAP.
+Library for training RL models in Mujoco where we the environment is created from 3d reconstruction (structure from motion) from sets of 2d images or videos.

+Uses deep learning based feature extraction + matching and triangulation + bundle adjustment via COLMAP, then creates a mesh using [Poisson surface reconstruction](https://hhoppe.com/poissonrecon.pdf)

 The image matching is done with `LightGlue` which can either use `SuperPoint`, `DISK` or `ALIKED`.
 We use `DISK` for the example since it generally performs well and seems a bit less sensitive to outlier correspondences.